AwalaApp/network-website/users.md

 # Stay connected with or without the Internet

-As amazing and ubiquitous as the Internet is, we can't count on it when we need it most -- It just wasn't built to withstand repressive regimes, natural disasters, terrorist attacks or wars.
+As amazing and ubiquitous as the Internet is, we can't count on it when we need it most -- it just wasn't built to withstand repressive regimes, natural disasters, terrorist attacks or wars.
 By contrast, **Relaynet is designed to be unbreakable without requiring new hardware**.

 When you're connected to the Internet, Relaynet-compatible apps will simply use it and you won't notice a difference.
-But when you're disconnected from the Internet, you can get [couriers](./couriers) to securely transport your apps' data to and from the Internet.
+But when you're disconnected from the Internet, you can get [couriers](./couriers) to securely transport your apps' data to and from the Internet -- without ever handing over your device to anyone.

 You don't need to know or trust couriers at all!
 It's impossible for couriers -- or anyone who intercepts them -- to see or change your apps' data.
 They can't even see which apps you're using or link that data to you.
 The worst damage that a courier can cause is to drop your data along the way, and even then Relaynet will seamlessly detect it and correct it.